anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 Instead of using general CMP {{RFC4210}}, this specification refers to the Lightweight CMP Profile
 {{I-D.ietf-lamps-lightweight-cmp-profile}}, as it
-restricts the full featured CMP to the functionality needed here.
+restricts full-featured CMP to the functionality needed here.
-For this, the following constrains should be observed:
+When using this variant of CMP, the following requirements should be observed:

-* For proof of possession, the defined approach in Lightweight CMP Profile
+* For proof of possession, the approach defined in the Lightweight CMP Profile
   {{I-D.ietf-lamps-lightweight-cmp-profile}} section 4.1.1 (based on CRMF)
-  and 4.1.4 (based on PCKS#10) should be supported.
+  and 4.1.4 (based on PCKS#10) should be applied.

-* Proof of identity can be provided by using the signatures to protect the certificate request message as outlined in section 3.2. of {{I-D.ietf-lamps-lightweight-cmp-profile}}.
+* Proof of identity should be provided by using signature-based protection of the certificate request message as outlined in section 3.2. of {{I-D.ietf-lamps-lightweight-cmp-profile}}.

 * When the RA/CA is not available, a waiting indication should be